tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I didn't have so much time to study so I only improved the semantic of the html of my project, I learned how to use table, thead, tbody, etc.

 **Thoughts**: I need a new computer.
 My actual computer is very slow and I can't be productive as I want to.

+### Day 56 July 08, 2020

+**Today's Progress**: Today I studied more about the DOM in javascript, I learned how to set a class active or not, learned about the function confirm() and how to manipulate events.

+**Thoughts**: I like to learn by building projects that forces me to do a lot of research.
+But I feel that I need to learn some basics after I end the project that I'm building so I won't need to doresearch about everything.